OscarZeroTW/RAG_with_GroqAI/README.md

 ### 5. Prepare your document

-Place the PDF file you want to query in a `docs` directory.
-The code is currently set to use `./docs/esp32_datasheet_en.pdf`.
+Place the PDF files you want to query in the `docs` directory.
+The application will process all `.pdf` files found in this directory.

 ## Usage